HAPY Egyptology SocietY

 Hapy Site Logo

 The Hapy Society was formed in the Autumn of 2019 by a group of keen amateur students of Egyptology living in West and South Yorkshire.
 The Horus Society, which is a very successful Egyptology Society in Wigan, provided ideas, inspiration and early support for the venture.
-Therefore, we see the Horus Society in Wigan as our parent Society which has provided us with our name – Hapy, the baboon god, was one of the four sons of Horus.
+Therefore, we see the Horus Society as our parent society which has provided us with our name – Hapy, the baboon god, who was one of the four sons of Horus, along with Imsety, Duamutef and Qebehsenuef.

 Rosetta Stone